CloudLabs-MOC/CloudLabs-SEED/Cryptography/One-Way Hash Function/MD5 Collision Attack Lab/MD5-Collision-Attack-Lab.md

 ## 1 Introduction

 A secure one-way hash function needs to satisfy two properties: the one-way property and the collision- resistance property.
-The one-way property ensures that given a hash valueh, it is computationally infeasible to find an inputM, such thathash(M) = h.
-The collision-resistance property ensures that it is compu- tationally infeasible to find two different inputsM 1 andM 2 , such thathash(M 1 ) = hash(M 2 ).
+The one-way property ensures that given a hash value h, it is computationally infeasible to find an input M, such that hash(M) = h.
+The collision-resistance property ensures that it is computationally infeasible to find two different inputs M1 and M2 , such that hash(M1) = hash(M2).
-Several widely-used one-way hash functions have trouble maintaining the collision-resistance prop- erty.
+Several widely-used one-way hash functions have trouble maintaining the collision-resistance property.
 At the rump session of CRYPTO 2004, Xiaoyun Wang and co-authors demonstrated a collision attack against MD5 [1].
 In February 2017, CWI Amsterdam and Google Research announced theSHAtteredat- tack, which breaks the collision-resistance property of SHA-1 [3].
 While many students do not have trouble understanding the importance of the one-way property, they cannot easily grasp why the collision-resistance